-Landing in Canada and going through immigration to activate your Working Holiday permit can be stressful and we get a lot of questions about this step.
-What should you absolutely not forget?
+Arriving in Canada and going through immigration to activate your Working Holiday permit can be stressful and we get a lot of questions about this step.
+What should you remember to bring?
 What does the Working Holiday permit activation process involve, exactly?
-What does the work permit look like?
+What should you look for on your work permit?

-Here are a few tips to help you avoid mistakes and get your Working Holiday permit without a hitch.
+Here are a few tips to help you avoid mistakes, so you can get your Working Holiday permit without a hitch.

 1. Have all the necessary documents handy

-The first step for a smooth landing is to make sure you have all the documents needed to activate your Working Holiday permit:
+The first step for a smooth permit activation is to make sure you have all the documents needed to activate your Working Holiday permit printed out and ready to show.
+These documents include:

-• Your passport, which must be valid for the duration of your stay.
+- Your passport, which must be valid for the duration of your stay.
 Your Working Holiday permit cannot go beyond the expiry date of your passport.
-If your passport expires during your Working Holiday permit, you can renew it in Canada and apply for a Working Holiday permit extension.
-However, whenever possible, it’s best to renew your passport in your home country, to avoid the extra hassle.
+If your passport expires during your working holiday, you can renew your passport while in Canada and apply for an extension on your permit expiry date.
+You must prove you entered the country with the right length of insurance to qualify for this extension (more on this below!).
+Whenever possible, it’s best to renew your passport in your home country before travelling to Canada to avoid the extra hassle.

-• Your mandatory proof of insurance for the entire duration of your stay in Canada.
-You will be asked for it when landing in Canada.
-If you have a 12-month Working Holiday permit, you must have coverage for these 12 months—and of course, you need a 24-month coverage for a 2-year Working Holiday permit.
-If you only buy insurance coverage for six months, for instance, you will be issued a six-month Working Holiday permit and you won’t be able to extend it later on.
-Conversely, if you buy insurance coverage for 24 months but go home after six months, Globe WHV will refund the remaining months on your policy as long as there are at least two months left on it.
+- Your mandatory proof of insurance for the entire duration of your stay in Canada.
+You will be given a permit that expires when your insurance policy ends.
+For example, if you entitled to a 12-month Working Holiday permit, you must have coverage for these 12 months (or a 24-month policy for a two-year Working Holiday permit).
+If you only buy insurance coverage for six months, for instance, you will be issued a six-month Working Holiday permit.
+You won’t be able to extend your permit at a later date.
+Conversely, if you buy insurance coverage for 12 or 24 months but go home before the end of your policy, Globe WHV will refund the remaining months on your policy, as long as there are at least two months left on it.

-• Proof of funds with at least CAD2,500 (or this amount in your local currency).
+- Proof of funds with at least CA$2,500 (or the equivalent in your local currency).
 A bank statement or a screenshot (less than 7 days old) of your banking app is accepted.
-If you’re travelling to Canada on a one-way ticket, aim for the mandatory CAD 2,500 plus the price of a return ticket (basically the amount paid for your outward journey).
+This must be translated into English or French if your bank statement is in another language.
+If you’re travelling to Canada on a one-way ticket, you must prove you have CA$2,500 plus the price of a return ticket (a similar amount to the cost of your outward journey).

 2. Check the expiry date of your medical exam results

-You will only have to take a medical exam in a few specific cases, for instance, if you stated you want to work with children, if you’re from a country Canada designated as high risk for tuberculosis, if you have a specific health condition, etc.
+You will only have to take a medical exam in a few specific cases, e.g. if you stated you want to work with children, if you’re from a country designated as high risk for tuberculosis, if you have a specific health condition, etc.

 The medical exam results are valid for 12 months.
-Make sure you took the exam less than a year ago when landing in Canada.
+Make sure you took the exam less than a year ago, otherwise you will be given a shortened permit that ends when the exam results expire.
+If you fail to activate your permit in time, you will need to take another medical exam before travelling to Canada.

 The Government of Canada states the following:

 “Your medical exam results are good for 12 months only.
-If you’re a student or worker, your letter of introduction shows the date your results expire (if you received it after November 30, 2021).
+If you’re a student or worker, your letter of introduction shows the date your results expire.

 If you don’t come to Canada as a visitor, student or worker within that time, you may need to do another exam.”

-3. Don’t fly to Canada just before your port of entry (POE) letter expires
+3. Don’t fly to Canada just before your POE letter expires

 4. Plan for a long enough stopover

-This is particularly true if you’re travelling to Canada on a weekend or during holidays (check the calendar for Canadian holidays, airports can be packed around Thanksgiving or on the Labour Day long weekend!)
+This is particularly true if you’re travelling to Canada on a weekend or during holidays.
+Check the calendar for Canadian holidays, as airports can be packed around Thanksgiving or on the Labour Day long weekend!

 5. Understand the travel declaration process